Efficient time stepping for numerical integration using reinforcement learning: An RL algorithm for efficient adaptive integration

-with reward $r_t$ and discount factor $\gamma \in (0,1)$.
-The neural network receives $s_t$ as an input and returns all possible Q-values, i.\,e., the output is defined as
+with reward $r_i$ and discount factor $\gamma \in [0,1]$.
+In preliminary experiments, a discount factor of $\gamma = 0$ resulting in a myopic Q-function yielded the same performance as non-zero values.
+Therefore, we simply set $\gamma = 0$ in all experiments.
+The neural network receives $s_i$ as an input and returns all possible Q-values, i.\,e., the output is defined as

-We then simply choose the action with the highest Q-value, i.\,e., the highest expected reward, as our next step size.
-In the following numerical examples in section \ref{subsec:results}, the training of the neural network was conducted as described in equation (\ref{eq:Q_training}).
+We then simply select the action with the highest Q-value, i.\,e., the highest expected reward, as our next step size.
+The training of the neural network is conducted as described in Section~\ref{subsec:reinforcement_learning}, that is, for every episode a function $f$ is sampled from the problem class, integrated by the time-stepper, and the resulting rewards used to optimize the weights of the NN.
+To ensure sufficient exploration during the training phase, we do not always select the step size with the highest Q-value, but employ a probabilistic policy that sometimes selects one of the other step sizes randomly.